.ocx

 • Microsoft Visual Studio

-• Microsoft Office (some controls)
+• Microsoft Internet Explorer (for embedded controls)

-• Wine (for running Windows applications)
+• Wine (for running Windows applications that use OCX controls)

 Check the "Software Compatibility" section above for a complete list of programs that can open .ocx files on different operating systems.